Difference Between Deodorant and Antiperspirant

 Bacterial GrowthMost deodorants cover the smell caused by the bacteria and do not affect their growth, except some do both.Antiperspirants inhibit bacterial growth, and this happens as it reduces the PH level and moisture in the concerned body part.

-SafetyDeodorants are generally considered safer because they only cover the smell and don’t hamper the body’s natural processes.Antiperspirants are considered less healthy than deodorants because they stop and hamper the natural cooling down process of the body, which happens when sweat is released.
+SafetyDeodorants are considered safer because they only cover the smell and don’t hamper the body’s natural processes.Antiperspirants are considered less healthy than deodorants because they stop and hamper the natural cooling down process of the body, which happens when sweat is released.

 Working MechanismDeodorants perform their function by neutralising the smell of sweat and portraying an antiseptic action against the bacteria.Antiperspirants mainly work through closing, clogging or blocking the sweat glands’ pores by using powerful astringents such as aluminium salts to prevent them from producing sweat.